microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     <h1>Tailspin Toys</h1>
     ```

-9. Now that you've completed the code change, click on the "Commit..." button on the top right side of the screen.
+9. Now that you've completed the code change, select the "Commit..." button on the top right side of the screen

     ![The code change above is highlighted on the editing page, and Commit is highlighted at the top right.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image110.png "Completing the code change")

 10. This will present the Commit popup where you can enter a comment.
-Click the "Commit" button.
+Select the "Commit" button.

     ![The Commit button is highlighted at the bottom of the Commit dialog box.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image111.png "Commit dialog box")

 ### Task 3: Submit a pull request

 1. Select the "Branches" menu.
 Then, select the "..." button next to the branch you created earlier.
-Then, click on the "New pull request" option.
+Then, select the "New pull request" option.

     ![In the Visual Studio Team Services web interface for TailspinToys, Branches is highlighted in the menu, the ellipsis highlighted next to new-heading (selected), and New pull request is selected in the submenu.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image112.png "New pull request")